idibidiart/react-native-responsive-grid/README.md

 ### _Consistency, Repeatability, Nestability_

 To keep the grid's structure and design simple (as well as logical and consistent) Rows may not contain other Rows as children.
 They must be wrapped in a Column inside the row) and Columns may not contain other columns as children.
 They must be wrapped in a Row inside the column.
 The "grid" construct has been redued to its essence here, which is a composition of Rows and Columns.
-We can even generate fractal shapes starting with a density matrix and using recursive replication.
+We can even generate fractal shapes starting with a binary matrix and using recursive replication.

 ### _Dynamic Structure_